-- A defined matter of urgent public importance as set out in SO 18: - Any Member, other than a Minister, may rise in his/her place and ask leave to discuss a defined matter of urgent public importance by reading the text of a motion approved by the Speaker; - ► The Member must ask leave of the Speaker at least 24 hours in advance by a written notification of no more than 300 words. - ► The Member must also submit the motion that he/she proposes to move. - ► The Member must submit a written explanation as to why the matter is definite, urgent and of public importance. - ► The Speaker has the discretion to determine whether the matter is definite, urgent and of public importance. - Not more than one motion under SO 18 can be made in one sitting. - ▶ A Member cannot reintroduce the issue during the same meeting if the matter has been refused by the Speaker. - ▶ The Speaker can refuse to allow a motion in chambers.
+- A defined matter of urgent public importance as set out in SO 18: - Any Member, other than a Minister, may rise in his/her place and ask leave to discuss a defined matter of urgent public importance by reading the text of a motion approved by the Speaker; - The Member must ask leave of the Speaker at least 24 hours in advance by a written notification of no more than 300 words. - ► The Member must also submit the motion that he/she proposes to move.

+- The Member must submit a written explanation as to why the matter is definite, urgent and of public importance. - ► The Speaker has the discretion to determine whether the matter is definite, urgent and of public importance. - Not more than one motion under SO 18 can be made in one sitting. - ► A Member cannot reintroduce the issue during the same meeting if the matter has been refused by the Speaker. - ► The Speaker can refuse to allow a motion in chambers. - Any matter referred in a statement by a Minister that has been presented in the House under SO 14(1)(i) [SO 16(1)(c)].